Last updated on January 17th, 2020 at 11:26 am

 March 14-15, 2020.
 Royal Palm Beach Seafood Festival, Free admission, Free on-site parking, Free shuttle bus service and big top shade tents for the dining.
 Three stages of entertainment.
 Pet friendly.
 Saturday, 11 am-8 pm; Sunday, 11 am-6 pm.
 Commons Park, Royal Palm Beach.

 March 20-22, 2020.
 ShrimpFest & Craft Brew Hullabaloo, Sebastian.
-Free entry, parking, live music, kids’ activities.
-Pair your shrimp with the newest beers created by Craft Brewers at the Craft Beer Tasting Garden.
-Sponsored by the Rotary Club of Sebastian and the Exchange Club of Fellsmere to benefit youth sports.
+Free entry, parking, live music, arts and crafts, kids’ activities.
+Pair your shrimp with the newest beers created by craft brewers at the Craft Beer Tasting Garden.
+Sponsored by Rotary of Sebastian and Exchange Club of Fellsmere to benefit youth sports.
+Fri., 3-9 pm; Sat., 11 am-9 pm; Sun., 11 am-5 pm.
+Admission is free.
+Craft brew tasting: $30 in advance; $35 at event.
+Riverview Park, Sebastian

 March 20-22, 2020.
 St. Augustine Lions Seafood Festival, The oldest festival held in St. Augustine features delicious seafood and other food for land lubbers, nearly 100 arts and crafts vendors, kids rides, family shows and a wide range of musical entertainment.
 Hosted by St. Augustine Lions Club.
 Admission $5.
 Francis Field, 25 West Castillo Drive, downtown St. Augustine.